Power transfer unit: Design philosophy

-For example, on the original design of the Airbus A320, the landing gear hydraulics (extension/retraction, brakes and steering) were solely powered from the Green (left hand) system, powered by the left-hand engine driven pump.
+For example, on the original design of the Airbus A320, the landing gear hydraulics (extension/retraction, brakes and steering) were solely powered from the green (left hand) system, powered by the left-hand engine driven pump.
 In the event of a port engine failure during take-off, the landing gear would not be able to retract as there is no auxiliary motorpump in the green hydraulic system on an A320.
-(Modern A320s have the nose wheel steering powered by the yellow system.)
+(Modern A320s have the nosewheel steering powered by the yellow system.)

-The PTU solves this problem by allowing a rotary mechanical coupling between both systems, so the engine driven pump for the Yellow (right hand) system on the starboard engine, which is oversized for normal hydraulic demand, can dump the excess power into the green system via the PTU, and allow powered landing gear retraction to continue, while maintaining hydraulic pressure to the green system flight controls as well.
+The PTU solves this problem by allowing a rotary mechanical coupling between both systems, so the engine driven pump for the yellow (right hand) system on the starboard engine, which is oversized for normal hydraulic demand, can dump the excess power into the green system via the PTU, and allow powered landing gear retraction to continue, while maintaining hydraulic pressure to the green system flight controls as well.

 Assuring landing gear retraction in a failure case is one potential assurance provided by a PTU.
 Alternatively, the designer may elect to have a second electric motorpump perform this role if a PTU is not desired.
-An additional motorpump may be heavier than a PTU however, and complex trade studies may favour one option or the other, depending which failure cases you consider and how important weight is in the trade-off.
+An additional motorpump may be heavier than a PTU however, and complex trade studies may favor one option or the other, depending on which failure cases are considered and how important weight is in the trade-off.

-Uni-directional & Bi-directional PTUs
+Uni-directional & bi-directional PTUs

-On the Airbus A320 the Yellow system may power the Green system, but because it is also bi-directional, if the starboard engine fails, the Green system can help to power the yellow system by dumping excess power into it via the same mechanism.
+On the Airbus A320, the yellow system may power the green system, but because it is also bi-directional, if the starboard engine fails, the green system can help to power the yellow system by dumping excess power into it via the same mechanism.
 This is also known as a 'reversible' PTU.

-On some other aircraft the directional of rotation of the PTU, and thereby the fluid flow through it, may be designed to work in only one direction.
-The Citation X business jet is one such aircraft with a uni-directional PTU protected by check-vales and a back-pressure stall line, designed to allow the right hand hydraulic system to assist the left hand hydraulic system and left hand auxiliary motorpump to retract the landing gear during a Port engine failure only.
+On some other aircraft, the direction of rotation of the PTU, and thereby the fluid flow through it, may be designed to work in only one direction.
+The Citation X business jet is one such aircraft with a uni-directional PTU, protected by check-valves and a back-pressure stall line, designed to allow the right hand hydraulic system to assist the left hand hydraulic system and the left hand auxiliary motorpump to retract the landing gear during a port engine failure only.

 On yet other aircraft, the function of a bi-directional reversible PTU can be accomplished with two uni-directional PTUs installed side-by-side arranged in opposite orientations to each other.
 The hydraulic system of the CH-47 Chinook helicopter uses twin uni-directional PTUs in this fashion.